Hello everyone! I’m Ascen, with my heart split between the beaches of my hometown Almería and the skies of Madrid, where I lived for 8 years.

 My way of traveling was also evolving, I suppose influenced by all the camping culture that exists in the United States.
 The sleeping bag has become essential and my best form of accommodation is free camping.
 No plots, no comforts but thousands of indescribable experiences, like the Perseid Meteor Shower that we lived in Bryce or the howls of the coyotes surrounding our tent at the Mojave desert.

-Surprisingly, this conjugates perfectly with the motivations of the other half of the team, the photography.
-And it is that one of the parts that I like the most about adventure travel is the contemplation and capture of the infinite beauty that the Earth offers .
-I love choosing locations, organizing photographic trips, looking for frames (
+Surprisingly, this matches perfectly with the motivations of the other half of the team, the photography.
+One of the parts that I like the most about adventure travel is the contemplation and capture of the infinite beauty that the Earth offers.
+I love scouting locations, organizing Photo Tours, looking for new destinations (

 But, above all, what is addictive about working with Capture the Atlas is the feeling that thousands of people place their trust in me to plan what could become the happiest days of their lives.
-That responsibility makes the best of me in every article.
+That responsibility encourage me to do my best in every article.
 And there is nothing that makes me feel more fulfilled than a reader telling me that he has found another way to live and understand travel, more free, more vivid, more natural, after finding our blog.

 ASCEN – ENGLISH